We thought that we covered off everything we needed to see while driving around the Big Island of Hawaii the first time. We were wrong.

 On our way back and almost to the car, exhausted and hungry, we met a number of travelers who were wearing nothing more than flip flops and carrying towels with obvious intentions of getting in some beach time.
 We volunteered to them that the hike was about an hour each way, to which they abruptly said it wasn’t news to them and kept marching on without even glancing sideways at us.
 We weren’t surprised to see them marching back to their car and driving off before we even finished our sandwiches!

-After living for two and a half months on the extreme eastern tip of the island, we had to take a stroll down memory lane since we were in the neighbourhood.
+After living for two and a half months on the extreme eastern tip of the island (known as the Hilo side), we had to take a stroll down memory lane since we were in the neighbourhood.
 We visited Papaya Farms Road where some of the freshest and most exotic organic fruit is available, took a dip in the hot ponds, and literally strolled about a mile down the driveway that we hiked oh so many times on our way into town when we stayed at Popai.
 (We didn’t see fit to go the rest of the way in and say hello as we hadn’t announced our arrival and frankly weren’t prepared for the experience).

 This provided a wonderful chance for us to reflect on our experiences, and relive some of the best parts of our time on the eastern tip of the island.
 We learned something about ourselves in the process: as much as all experiences are filled with both good and bad moments, given time and distance we tend to remember the pleasant ones.
 And although a healthy dose of perspective is always prudent, we love the fact that good memories are what we retain, not bad.
 I believe you can learn a lot about a person by the memories they have and the stories they tell.